On this page

 |Department for Energy and Mining's Assessment of Leigh Creek Energy UCG Trial Proposal|

 |Download the Department for Energy and Mining's Assessment of Leigh Creek Energy UCG Trial Proposal.
 (PDF 1.9 MB)|

 Independent Review (Stage 2)

-The Energy Resources Division engaged Dr Gary Love to review the physical aspects of the subsurface at the Leigh Creek Energy site that are primary factors in containment of the UCG process, and to provide an expert statement on the suitability of this site for the purpose of UCG.
+The Department for Energy and Mining - Energy Resources Division engaged Dr Gary Love to review the physical aspects of the subsurface at the Leigh Creek Energy site that are primary factors in containment of the UCG process, and to provide an expert statement on the suitability of this site for the purpose of UCG.
 Dr Love is a recognised Australian expert in the field of UCG who amongst other credentials detailed in his expert statement report he has appraised numerous potential sites for UCG both in Australia and internationally.
 Since 2014, he has acted as a fact witness and subject matter expert to the Queensland Department of Environment and Science (formerly Department of Environment and Heritage Protection) in the investigation and prosecution of Linc Energy, and has given evidence in the committal and trial.

-The review also considers relevant operational risk factors described in the EIR, specifically the approach to well design and the definition of the safe operating pressure envelope, and the Linc Energy Limited UCG program in Queensland and the relevance of that experience to the proposed Leigh Creek Energy operation.
+The review also considered relevant operational risk factors described in the EIR, specifically the approach to well design and the definition of the safe operating pressure envelope, and the Linc Energy Limited UCG program in Queensland and the relevance of that experience to the proposed Leigh Creek Energy operation.

-In summary, his findings detailed in his expert statement can be found in the report below
+In summary, his findings detailed in his expert statement can be found in the report below:

 |Independent Review of Site Suitability and Subsurface Risks for the Proposed Leigh Creek Energy UCG Demonstration Plant|